kuz-z-zma/paradigm/! extra files/readme.txt

 Latest version: https://github.com/kuz-z-zma/paradigm
 Demo site: https://demo.private-universe.net

+Instalation:
+- Upload "paradigm" folder into 'themes' directory of your Zenphoto install
+- Activate Paradigm theme in Options.

 Bugs and improvement ideas can be sent at: kuzzzma@gmail.com, please include "Paradigm" in your letter subject!